rohany/StandardML-GPU/docs/index.md

 ~~~~~
 ![warp image](https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2014/02/shfl_down.png)

+We implement a warp-local reduction by shifting down and combining results by a power of 2
+each iteration.
+At the first level, everything is shifted down 1 row, then 2, then 4 and so on.
+On the last iteration, the final reduced value for that warp is held by the "thread" at warp index 0.

 This instrisic leads us nicely to a reduce implementation.
 Our algorithm does the following :
 1. First, we allocate an array for partial results whose size is equal to the number of blocks we split our input into.
 2. For each block, we have each warp compute a warp-local reduction, and store this in a shared array.